July 14, 2020

 Cons of Doing a Kitchen Remodel

 A kitchen is the most complex, and therefore most expensive to remodel, room in a home.
-If you’re planning to move within the next few years, or unable to temporarily relocate, a remodel may not be worth it.
+If you’re planning to move within the next few years, or unable to temporarily relocate, a kitchen remodel may not be worth it.

 It’s a big investment

 New appliances, cabinets, flooring and countertops can quickly add up to tens of thousands of dollars.
 Plus permit, labor, and subcontractor costs too.
 It’s a big investment.
 Semi-custom to luxury kitchens can easily top $100,000 in Seattle.
 That’s a lot to spend, and a lot of moving pieces to coordinate, if you’re planning on selling anytime soon.
-Perhaps another less-expensive home improvement project, like a master bathroom remodel, could increase your home value level just as much?
+Perhaps another less-expensive home improvement project, like a bathroom remodel, could increase your home value level just as much?
 You’ll have to research other homes in your neighborhood to understand what the competition offers.

 There are also ways to upgrade your kitchen’s aesthetics without totally changing its design, like painting/re-staining the cabinets, or installing a new sink, or refinishing the floors.
-These DIY or low-cost options could make your home more livable, or sellable, without a full kitchen remodel.
+These DIY or low-cost options could make your home more livable, and sellable, without a full kitchen remodel.

 Finding a good kitchen contractor near you